rawr51919/openscykohbot/README.md

 4. `node index.js` when everything's been done.
 5. Congrats, you deployed a full copy of this bot!

-Original bot this was based on courtesy of @xenrelle
+Original bot this was based on courtesy of @xenona

 Public instance deployed at <https://openscykohbot.rawr51919.workers.dev>